+An electrifying four piece, indie rock band from Liverpool who are reminiscent of The Strokes and The Vaccines.
 "An exercise in boyish exuberance brimming with 00s-inspired riffs.
 The band have their gaze firmly set on being future festival headliners, stacked with massive alt-rock tracks.
 It’s loud and swaggering, the defiance of youth compressed into song format" - DIY Mag

 Lewis Capaldi grew up in the small town of Bathgate, outside of Glasgow.
 He picked up the guitar at aged 9 and started writing songs shortly after.
 By the age of just 12, he began sneaking into pubs around Glasgow, honing his craft playing impromptu sets anywhere he could find an audience.
 2019 saw the release of his long-awaited debut album 'Divinely Uninspired To A Hellish Extent'.

 See 25 tour dates featuring Lewis Capaldi

 Funk / Punk / Indie / Soul five-piece from South London.
 Bursting at the seams with punk energy, with the patter of the Streets, the spittle of Mark E. Smith, and the underground spirit of Eddy Current Suppression Ring, combined with the frenzy, rage and exasperation of their youth.
 Their reputation as one of the best new live bands in London is cemented following tours with The Garden and Fat White Family and shows with The Fall, King Gizzard, Slaves and more.